bharathmuppa/weather-base/README.md

 Weather Base is an web application to Monitor weather in your favorite cities across Netherland.

+This app consists of following features

+1. Air quality of few selected places in Netehrlands
+2. Search any city within Netherland and get the live and hourly weather report
+3. Add any place as your favorite and go to favorites in menu to check live weather of all your favorite places

 It can be extendable to the other parts of world.

 1. App is built using Angular framework